-As of June 30, 2015, the number of holders of record of the Company's Common Stock was approximately 116.
+As of June 30, 2015, the number of holders of record of the Company's Common Stock was approximately 170.
 Such number of owners was determined from the Company's shareholders records and does not include beneficial owners of the Company's Common Stock whose shares are held in the names of various brokers, clearing agencies or other nominees.
-Including beneficial holders there are approximately 138 shareholders of the Company's Common Stock.